School of Music

-Dr. Arnold regularly collaborates with her colleagues at the University of Kentucky.
-She has joined Professor Lori Hetzel as the voice technician for the UK Women’s Choir with previous presentations of “Voice Building for Choirs” at regional and national conventions of the American Choral Directors Associations.She has given scholarly presentations and lecture recitals at the National Association of Teachers of Singing (NATS) and College Music Society (CMS) on the lieder of Sophia Westenholz (1759-1838), the subject of her D.M.A. studies.
+Dr. Arnold teams with Dr. Lori Hetzel as the voice technician for the UK Women’s Choir; they demonstrate the value of a partnership between choral conductors and voice professors in rehearsals.
+Their work resulted in “Voice Building for Choirs” at regional and national conventions of the American Choral Directors Associations.She has given scholarly presentations and lecture recitals at the National Association of Teachers of Singing (NATS) and College Music Society (CMS).

 Dr. Arnold is a certified Koru mindfulness instructor and has lectured on music and mindfulness at NATS, CMS, and the Presbyterian Association of Musicians.
 She teaches the curricula she designed, “Mindfulness for Singers” and “Mindfulness for Musicians and Artists,” at distinguished young artist programs such as Music Academy of the West and the Kennedy Center for the Arts, including the Washington National Opera Institute and the National Symphony Orchestra.
 She has received invitations to present on similar topics from the Florida Music Educators Music Association and the Memphis Symphony Orchestra.

 Arnold received a D.M.A. in vocal performance from the Cincinnati—College Conservatory of Music with a cognate in Baroque vocal studies.
 She studied German oratorio at the Benjamin Britten–Peter Pears School in Aldeburgh, England, participated in Stephen Stubb’s summer Baroque opera program, Accademia d’Amore, in Seattle, and has coached with numerous Baroque specialists.